sganeshcv/NTC_Assignment/Shift/cryptanalysis/readme.md

         4. The cipher texts corresponding to that plaintext should be given as "CipherText_corresponding_to_CT1 = <input value for CipherText_corresponding_to_CT1>" and similarly for CipherText_corresponding_to_CT2, but in the next line
         5. The output will be showing both the keys and the decryption of the message

+  ** A special for the attack would be giving the same character of size 2 as in input and getting different CTs with one having the same characters and the other having different in such a case the answers is obvious => the one with same charcters is the correpocnding CT.

 ChosenCT:
     This is similar to the chosen Plain text attack except here the challenger choses a cipher text insead of a plain text and is provided with some possible plain text.
 (S)he has to figure out the key and therefore encrypt the additional message provided.
      Input : ./chosenPT/input.txt